Daniel-KM/Omeka-S-module-Timeline/README.md

 See general end user documentation for [installing a module].

+The module requires the module [Common], that should be installed first.

 The module uses an external library to allow to load timeline from a standard spreadsheet, so use the release zip to install it, or use and init the source.